1.D. Space is the Place

 “Social justice work is about creating systems of justice and equity in the future, creating conditions that we have never experienced.
 That is a futurist focus, and the practices of collaboration and adaptation and transformative justice, are science fiction behavior.” – adrienne maree-brown

-Our thoughts splinter to cover ground that is reminiscent of the distorted organ solo from Sun Ra’s Atlantis.
-It meanders but not without melody or purpose, evasive, however, like the shadow of a moving dragon.
+Our thoughts splinter to cover ground reminiscent of the distorted organ solo from Sun Ra’s Atlantis.
+It meanders but not without melody or purpose.
+It is evasive like the shadow of a moving dragon.